iamxdave/iamxdave/README.md

 <img src="https://c.tenor.com/1a6SagucLd0AAAAd/storm-trooper.gif" alt="troopers dance" height="300"/>

-_Or maybe something else you may do 🤔?_
+_Or maybe something else you may do?_

 - 💬 Feel free to ask!
 I am ready to answer anything, of course what can be googled 😜.
 - 🤝 Do you want to collaborate?
 Sure! 👍